-Report: No fans from abroad for postponed Tokyo Olympics
+Fans from abroad unlikely for postponed Tokyo Olympics

-TOKYO (AP) — The postponed Tokyo Olympics look like they will take place without any fans from abroad when they open in just under five months.
+TOKYO (AP) — The new president of the Tokyo Olympic organizing committee stopped short of saying there would be no foreign fans at this year’s games, but she certainly hinted at it Wednesday after online talks with IOC President Thomas Bach and others.

-The Japanese newspaper Mainichi said on Wednesday the decision had been made to exclude foreign fans.
+The Japanese newspaper Mainichi reported Wednesday that the decision had already been made to exclude foreign fans.
 It cited only unnamed sources “involved in the discussions.”

-It said a final decision would be made “within the month.”
+“If the situation is tough and it would make the (Japanese) consumers concerned, that is a situation we need to avoid from happening,” organizing committee president Seiko Hashimoto said.

+The newspaper report came just before Hashimoto’s meeting with Bach.
+She said a decision on foreign fans will come by the end of the month, and she wants one by March 25, when the torch relay begins from northeastern Japan.

-“In the current situation it is impossible to bring in foreign spectators,” the newspaper said, citing an unnamed government official.
+“In the current situation it is impossible to bring in foreign spectators,” the Mainichi newspaper said, citing an unnamed government official.

-The report came just an hour before Tokyo organizers held “five-party” talks online with the International Olympic Committee, the International Paralympic Committee, the Tokyo Metropolitan Government and the central government of Japan.
+Hashimoto was asked after the meeting how Japan could even consider letting in thousands of overseas fans, given how unpopular the idea is at home where up to 80% want the Olympics canceled or postponed again.
+Japan has attributed about 8,000 deaths to COVID-19, but has controlled it much better than most countries.

+Hashimoto confirmed that the subject of fans was a key part of the “five-party” talks with Bach, International Paralympic Committee President Andrew Parsons, Tokyo Governor Yuriko Koike and Olympic Minister Tamayo Marukawa.

-Fans were reported to be a key part of the discussion and IOC President Thomas Bach hinted at hard choices to be made in comments before the meeting.
+Bach hinted at hard choices to be made in comments before the meeting was closed to reporters.

-“We will focus on the essentials,” Bach said before the meeting began without reporters present.
+“We will focus on the essentials,” Bach said.
 “That means mainly the competitions.
 This has to be the clear focus.
 In this respect we may have to set one or another priority.”

-The Olympics are to open on July 23.
 The exclusion of foreign fans has been almost a foregone conclusion with the games being held during a pandemic.
 The Japanese public has been openly opposed to the games, and one sticking point has been the risk presented by visitors entering the country.
 The other has been the soaring costs.

 The games will involve 11,000 Olympic athletes, and later 4,400 Paralympians, and tens of thousands of coaches, judges, sponsors, media and VIPs.
 Bach said he was encouraged at the number of national Olympic committees that were getting athletes vaccinated.
 The IOC said it encourages vaccinations but will not require them.